How to Record Family Stories: A Complete Guide

 Test Your Recording

 Do a quick test recording and play it back.
 Can you hear clearly?
 Is the room echoing?
 Adjust as needed.
-There's nothing worse than finishing a heartfelt conversation only to discover the audio is unusable.
+Discovering bad audio after a heartfelt conversation is an easily avoidable mistake.

 During the Recording